 Employees of an organization can also start a personal campaign and use the organization's EIN to withdraw directly to the organization's bank account using their EIN.
 You will need to contact our team to make sure you are set up correctly for this option.
 Learn more.

 Certified Charity Campaigns

-Certified Charity campaigns can be created by anyone, whether you're good samaritan wanting to support your favorite charity or an employee of a non-profit.
+Certified Charity campaigns can be created by anyone, whether you're a good samaritan wanting to support your favorite charity or an employee of a non-profit.
 A 'Certified Charity' badge will appear on the campaign to give your cause an extra layer of verification.

-Donations made to Charity campaigns are processed through the PayPal Giving Fund, a 501(c)3 public charity (Federal Tax ID: 45-0931286).
+Donations made to Charity campaigns are processed through PayPal Giving Fund, a 501(c)3 public charity (Federal Tax ID: 45-0931286).
 The Campaign Organizer doesn't have to touch the money at all, and donors will automatically receive a tax-deductible receipt.

 PayPal Giving Fund delivers the funds on a monthly basis to the 501(c)(3)'s PayPal account directly, once the charity is confirmed and enrolled.
 Only the person with access to the organization's PayPal account will be able to complete the enrollment steps in order to receive funds raised through GoFundMe.